 A publishing phenomenon (ish) of recent years has been books listing things that are supposedly ‘crap’, or ‘shit’, or some other less than flattering term.
 The comedian Frankie Boyle even entitled his autobiography, as far as I am aware, ‘My Shit Life So Far’ (least said soonest mended).
 Indeed, you may have seen some of these titles on your bookshelf at home – Seditious Theology … Continue reading His shit life thus far…

 With Easter here, I thought I would choose something a bit more topical.
 The post today is Patti Smith’s song, ‘Gloria (In Excelsis Deo)’ from her album Horses. ( If you do not have a copy I suggest you source one immediately – it’s that good, that important!)
-The only comment I shall pass is that the first line is: ‘Jesus died for somebody’s sins but not … Continue reading Stop, Look & Listen No.5
+The only comment I shall pass is that the first line is: ‘Jesus died for somebody’s sins but not … Continue reading ‘Gloria (In Excelsis Deo)’

 This week’s work is entitled Immersion (Piss Christ) and is by the artist Andres Serrano.
 The work is more usually called just, Piss Christ.
 It was created in 1987 and depicts a small plastic crucifix completely submerged in a glass of Serrano’s own urine.
-It was part of an ongoing project that he was engaged in whereby he would take a classical statuette and immerse it … Continue reading Stop, Look & Listen – No.3
+It was part of an ongoing project that he was engaged in whereby he would take a classical statuette and immerse it … Continue reading Piss Christ

 This week, we have a slightly more radical subject to consider.
 Francis Bacon’s triptych, Three Studies for Figures at the Base of a Crucifixion.
 I confess that for most of my life I have never really ‘got’ Bacon’s work.
 It was always just a little too angular and the use of colour pushed me back rather than drew me in – and not in the good way.
-However, some time … Continue reading Stop, Look & Listen – No. 2
+However, some time … Continue reading Three Studies for Figures at the Base of the Crucifixion

 For those of you familiar with Seditious Theology, you will know that one of the core aims of the site is to take a fresh look at expressions to be found within the arts.
 This ‘look’ is done secure in the knowledge that no poem, painting, song, lyric or piece of music carries just one sole obvious meaning as dictated by the originator.
-They are all capable of being interpreted anew and … Continue reading Stop, Look & Listen – No. 1
+They are all capable of being interpreted anew and … Continue reading ‘Movin’ on up’

 Welcome to Seditious Theology!
 Over the past decade or so, I have slowly been fusing my interest in popular culture with my interest in theology.
 The driving force behind this has been to see quite how they relate to each other and whether, in turn, they may reveal fresh ways of looking at both.
 I confess that I have been lucky in that I have been able … Continue reading Welcome to Seditious Theology!